Wise Advice from the New Kid

 Recalling her busy schedule when she worked in public accounting, Lindsey Ferguson, CPA Project Manager – PCPS/ Firm Services added: “Build relationships with your coworkers.
 You’ll spend a lot of time with your team at the office and in virtual settings.
 You’ll enjoy your work that much more and look forward to your time there, if you make an effort to know your colleagues more fully.
 In order to meet and get to know people better, take lunch breaks with coworkers or start a corporate running team and plan to complete a 5K race together.
 Have fun and the work will be fun too.”

 “Turn your networking radar on,” said Scott Spiegel, CPA, CGMA, CITP, AICPA CFO.
 “Introduce yourself around the office to managers and partners to make yourself known.
 At community events, anyone is a potential client or has a connection to a client prospect, so be sure to be friendly, ask people about their businesses and what keeps them up at night.
 These relationships may take years to cultivate, but they can pay off in the future and bolster your career.”

-Check out Corey’s blog post and consider this: what’s the advice you wish you’d received when you were first starting out in the profession?
+Consider this: what’s the advice you wish you’d received when you were first starting out in the profession?

 Heather O’Connor, Senior Communications Manager - Firm Strategy and Portfolio Management, American Institute of CPAs.
 Heather develops, manages and supports the communications strategy of the AICPA’s various firm relationship programs, and the Academic and Career Awareness and Peer Review teams.
 She also sets and manages strategic communications for accounting and auditing-related topics.